galaxyproject/SARS-CoV-2/5-S-analysis/README.md

 |NC_028806.1 | Swine enteric coronavirus strain Italy/213306/2009 |
 |NC_038861.1 | Transmissible gastroenteritis virus |

 These viruses were chosen based on publication by Duquerroy et al. ([2005](http://dx.doi.org/10.1016/j.virol.2005.02.022)).
+The sequences were extracted manually--a painful process.
+We will develop a tool for parsing particular CDS sequences automatically for future analyses.

 ## Output

 We produce two alignments, one at the nucleotide and one at the amino acid level, of Betacoronavirus spike proteins.
 The alignments can be visualized with the `Multiple Sequence Alignment` visualization in Galaxy :

  ![Visualization of amino acid alignment in Galaxy](align_galaxy_viz.png)

-Or with locally installed softwares, here [`AliView`](https://github.com/AliView/AliView).

 | Alignments of Spike proteins |